-To overcome this variability and optimize processes, Lean training courses, with their different levels (White, Yellow, Green and Black Belt), are proving to be essential concepts & tools to be implemented within organizations: industry and services, for all sectors of activity, and for all professions.
+To overcome this variability and optimize processes, Lean training courses, with their different levels (White, Yellow, Green and Black Belt), are proving to be essential concepts & tools to be implemented within organizations: in industry and services, for all sectors of activity, and for all professions.

 Read on to find out more!